babinyurii/recan/README.md

 Call the method `simgen()` of the Simgen object to draw the plot.
 Pass the following parameters to the method:
 - `window`: sliding window size.
 The number of nucleotides the sliding window will span.
 It has the value of 500 by default.
 - `shift`: this is the step our window slides downstream the alignment.
 It's value is set to 250 by default
-- `pot_rec`: the index of the potential recombinant: use method `get_info()` to get the indices, especially if your alignment has many sequences.
+- `pot_rec`: the index of the potential recombinant.
 All the other sequences will be plotted as function of distance to that sequence.
+Use method `get_info()` to get the indices, especially if your alignment has many sequences.

 The isolate of Ba genotype is the recombinant between the virus of C genotype and genotype Bj.
 Let's plot it.
 We set genotype Ba as the potential recombinant :